-23(5) The Municipal Manager must consider the appeal within fourteen (14) days from the date of the appeal and must notify the Customer of the decision within a reasonable time thereafter.
+24(5) The Municipal Manager must consider the appeal within fourteen (14) days from the date of the appeal and must notify the Customer of the decision within a reasonable time thereafter.

-24. ILLEGAL CONNECTIONS

-24(1) Any person who undertakes or allow or causes any other person to undertake an illegal connection, will be guilty of an offence.

-24(2) A customer who becomes aware of an illegal connection of the electricity supply or the water supply to a property or premise owned by or occupied by such customer, must immediately notify the municipality.

-24(3) The Council will immediately disconnect any illegal connection and remove any wiring, piping or other equipment or installation relating to an illegal connection.

-24(4) The municipality shall impose a penalty on the property or premise where the illegal connection was discovered.

-25. INDIGENT HOUSEHOLDS
+26. Indigent Households

 The indigent households shall be treated in terms of the Indigent Policy of the municipality.

-26. PENALTIES
+27. Penalties

-26(1) A person who fails or omits to do anything prescribed by this policy or do anything prohibited in terms of this policy, will be guilty of an offence.
+27(1) A person who fails or omits to do anything prescribed by this policy or do anything prohibited in terms of this policy, will be guilty of an offence.

-26(2) A person found guilty of an offence in terms of section 26(1) will be liable to a fine or imprisonment or both such fine and imprisonment.
+27(2) A person found guilty of an offence in terms of section 26(1) will be liable to a fine or imprisonment or both such fine and imprisonment.

-APPROVALS
+28. Services Rendered

+The Municipality shall not conduct any business activity with any persons who are in arrears with municipal accounts except as provided for in policy and as determined by the Municipality from time to time, nor will any outstanding fund will be offset to that debtor account.

+29. Approvals